WHAT MEDICAL CERTIFICATIONS ARE AVAILABLE VIA REMOTE MEDICAL TRAINING COURSES?

 WHAT IS THE ON-SITE LODGING?

-You can view lodging options for each of our course locations by clicking on the "location" tab associated with the course.
+We work with great hosts and venues to provide housing for our residential courses.
+You can view these lodging options for each course by clicking on the "location" tab associated with the course.

 HOW DO INTERNATIONAL STUDENTS REGISTER FOR THE NREMT EXAM?

 In registering with the NREMT, you will need a U.S. Social Security number to complete the registration process.
 As you will not have one of these, you are required to contact the NREMT (phone works best) and let them know that you are a non-U.S. citizen who will be completing a NREMT EMT training course in Washington State with Remote Medical Training.

 The NREMT will assign you a nine-digit identification number to use in place of the Social Security number.
 Also, please make your travel plans according to the timeline described for completing the NREMT cognitive examination.
 If you need to travel immediately following the course, we will make every effort to help you schedule your cognitive exam as soon as possible following the conclusion of the course.
 Please speak with your course instructors early on if this will be the case.

 CAN I BE CERTIFIED AS AN EMT IN ANOTHER STATE AFTER TAKING YOUR REMOTE EMT COURSE?